frto027/SimpleStupidLocalization/docs/csv.md

 - All rows before `Polyglot,` are paresed but be ignored.
 You can add comments before that.
 The `Polyglot,` line is required, just like what polyglot requires.
 - first column is key, seconed column is description, third column is value, others are optional different languages.
-- We don't require more comma, for convenience. e.g. you can write `MY_KEY,desc,english,,\r\n` instead of `MY_KEY,desc,english,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,\r\n`.
-But you need keep the language order.
+- We don't require the colmn count, you need at least 3 column.
+But make sure every line have same column count, so `ssl10n.csv` can synchronize it to crowdin.
+This mod doesn't require it. **You can just save your csv file with MSExcel.**
 - Empty value will be ignored and be merged with old value if avaliable. **Space is not empty value**.
 - Description is ignored.
 However translators can see the description, so add one if possible.
 - works with CRLF(`\r\n`), or LF(`\n`)
 - Use UTF-8 encoding.
 The mod doesn't touch your texts' encoding.
 The file encoding depends on your usage.
 For Unity, they use UTF-8.
 - Everything in text is kept, including space.

-- [SSL10n.csv](https://github.com/frto027/ssl10n.csv) needs a perfect csv file(e.g. the comma count) so you can save your file with excel before you commit it.

 # Work with Microsoft Excel

 You can use `UTF-8 with BOM` encoding to tell excel your csv file is UTF-8 encoding.
-(UTF-8 with BOM is supported in library version `>=0.x.1`)

 # Example